replicatedhq/kURL/docs/arch/adr-010-new-versioning-scheme.md

 In order to maintain greater control over the installation process, we have also decided to modify our approach to add-on selection.
 Going forward, we will no longer allow users to freely select any add-on on any version of their choosing.
 Instead, we will provide users with specific groups of add-ons.

-Add-on groups are directly related to _Installer Versions_ e _Kubernetes Minor Versions_, meaning that each _Installer Version_ in a given _Kuberntes Minor Version_ will include its own specific group of add-ons.
-This is a hypothetical example of an add-ons group for `installerVersion` version  `v2023.04.24-0` , _Kuberntes Minor Version_ `v1.24`:
+Add-on groups are directly related to _Installer Versions_ e _Kubernetes Minor Versions_, meaning that each _Installer Version_ in a given _Kubernetes Minor Version_ will include its own specific group of add-ons.
+This is a hypothetical example of an add-ons group for `installerVersion` version  `v2023.04.24-0` , _Kubernetes Minor Version_ `v1.24`:

 | Add-on     | Version              |
 |------------|----------------------|